 CARLOS DELUNA.
-Executed 1989 – found innocent 2006.
+Executed 1989 – exonerated 2006.
 In 1989, DeLuna was executed for the stabbing of a Texas convenience store clerk.
 Almost 20 years later, Chicago Tribune uncovered evidence that shows DeLuna was likely innocent.
 The evidence showed that Carlos Hernandez, a man who even confessed to the murder many times, actually did the crime.

 RUBEN CANTU.
 Executed 1993 – found innocent 2005.
 Cantu was 17 at the time the crime he was alleged of committing took place.
 Cantu was convicted of capital murder, and in 1993, the Texas teen was executed.
 About 12 years after his death, investigations show that Cantu likely didn’t commit the murder.
 The lone eyewitness recanted his testimony, and Cantu’s co-defendant later admitted he allowed his friend to be falsely accused.
 He says Cantu wasn’t even there the night of the murder.